primitiveshaun wrote this!

-For in 1995 the evil giant, Microsoft, awoke a Titan which would later wreak havoc in every corner of The Web.
+In the year 1995, Microsoft the evil giant, released a Titan which would later wreak havoc in every corner of The Web.

-Later the same year, the not-so-secret “Dress to Impre-CSS” project was completed and the W3C released guidelines on how The Web should be dressed.
+Later the same year, the not-so-secret “Nice Dres-CSS” project was completed and the W3C released guidelines on how The Web should be dressed.